numoonchld/numoonchld.github.io/_posts/2019-06-27-networking-foundations.md

 ### linux file permissions

-- `ls -al` lists all the files in a dir with additional info
+- `ls -al`: table of everything in a dir with associated details
     - the first column has 10 characters
         - eg: '`drwxr-xr-x`', '`-rw-r--r--`'
     - the first character: directory `d` or file `-`